Curatorial Statement

 Christina Zeidler – Toronto, Canada

-click here to view a video that gives a peek at the installation of the exhibition.
+click here to view images of each artist's installationsclick here to view a video that gives a peek at the installation of the exhibition.

 Video projection, Participatory, Performance, Sound and Light Installation